 - TGV.co.uk Book travel on high speed trains in France, with connections throughout Europe

-- The Man in Seat 61 Independent advice on travel by train worldwide, including advice on sleeper trains
+- The Man in Seat 61 Independent advice on travel by train worldwide, including advice on sleeper trains and on where and how to book to get the best deal

 - Trainline (previously Captain Train) sells rail tickets for 22 countries across Europe.